 The following must submit notes to the College for audit:

-- Registrars (within three months of joining the training programme, and subsequently every three years).
+- Registrars (within three months of joining the training programme, and subsequently every three years unless advised otherwise by the DCT).

 - Fellows who are not undergoing a regular review of clinical notes elsewhere (see below).